tinyplex/tinybase/site/home/index.md

 > ## An inspector for your data.
 >
-> If you are building a web application, the new StoreInspector component lets
+> If you are building a web application, the new Inspector component lets you
-> you overlay a view of the data in your Store, Indexes, Relationships, and so
+> overlay a view of the data in your Store, Indexes, Relationships, and so on.
-> on.
-You can even edit the data in place and see it update in your app
+> You can even edit the data in place and see it update in your app immediately.
-> immediately.
 >
 > Read more about this powerful new tool in the Inspecting Data guide.